conversejs/converse.js/docs/source/configuration.rst

 Inside the ``./sounds`` directory of the Converse.js repo, you'll see MP3 and Ogg formatted sound files.
 We need both, because neither format is supported by all browsers.

-For now, sound files are looked up by convention, not configuration.
+Sound files are looked up by convention, not configuration.
 So to have a sound play when a message is received, make sure that your webserver serves it in both formats as ``http://yoursite.com/sounds/msg_received.mp3`` and ``http://yoursite.com/sounds/msg_received.ogg``.